-Moment by moment, so that your cells receive and remove molecules, you breathe.
+Moment by moment, so that your cells receive the molecules they need and remove other molecules, you breathe.
 This moves air into and out of your lungs.
-Recall that the single word respiration means breathing.
+Recall that the word respiration (by itself) means breathing.

 Muscles in your chest help you breathe.
 One of your breathing muscles is the diaphragm (DY-uh-fram).
 The diaphragm is like an elastic sheet.
 It lies below the lungs.
-At rest, the diaphragm is curved upward, like upside-down bowl.
+At rest, the diaphragm is curved upward, like an upside-down bowl.
 When you inhale (breathe in), your diaphragm moves down and becomes less curved.
 At the same time, rib muscles move your ribs up and out.
 As a result, the space inside of your chest gets larger.
 To fill this larger space, air rushes (from the outside) into your mouth and nose, and then into your lungs.